balazsgyenes/parllel/docs/design.md

 - Transforms
     - Add `stats` attribute to normalizing transforms (and anything else in the transform that is stateful and could be logged)
     - Multiagent versions of transforms (e.g. advantage estimation)
+    - Add test for `NormalizeObservation` transformation, which verifies that environments that are already done are not factored into running statistics.
 - Misc
     - Add simple interface to Stable Baselines in the form of a gym wrapper that looks like the parallel vector wrapper but preallocates memory.

 ## Bugs

-- BUG: fix memory leak when using `fork` start method
+- BUG: fix memory leak when using `fork` start method and ManagedMemoryArrays ( https://bugs.python.org/issue38119 )
+- BUG: pip [automatic package discovery](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#automatic-discovery) no longer works, so setup.py needs to be fixed
+- BUG: debugging in VS Code in parallel mode fails because NamedTuple has no `__getstate__` method.

 ## To benchmark
 - Reading/writing to arrays in shared/managed memory vs. local memory